hrz8/generous-recipe-service/README.md

 ## How to Use 💻

-Full Doc right here: [DOCUMENTATION](https://documenter.getpostman.com/view/6786432/UV5WEeAb) 📖
+This application based on RESTful API, so the usage will required to do the HTTP request to each available endpoint below.
+Full Documentation of how to use each endpoint is in the link right here: [DOCUMENTATION](https://documenter.getpostman.com/view/6786432/UV5WEeAb) 📖

 ### List of recipes 🍱